wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-abyssal-wretch.md

 *Terminally mutated humanoid.
 Aberration*

-<span class="alchemy"> *Abyssal wretches, from [Mordenkainen's Tome of Foes](https://5e.tools/book.html#mtf), bring to DnD the trope of the demon—infected mutant-zombies which have been popular in Sci-Fi video games at least since Doom.
+<span class="alchemy"> *Abyssal wretches from [Mordenkainen's Tome of Foes](https://5e.tools/book.html#mtf) bring to DnD the trope of the demon—infected mutant-zombies which have been popular in Sci-Fi video games at least since Doom.
 I wanted to make them different than undead zombies by giving them extreme regeneration.
 I added the hulk variant as an homage to my favourite spin on the mutant-zombie trope: Halo's [Flood Carrier](https://halo.fandom.com/wiki/Flood_Carrier_Form). — SaltyGoo* </span>

 Imagine a humanoid so mutated and corrupted that it looks like its constantly melting.
 It has no feelings, only maddening pain.